 Transporting Heart Patients

-Lutheran Air is an important component of the region's only accredited Chest Pain Center, located at Lutheran Hospital.
+Lutheran Air is an important component of Lutheran Hospital's accredited Chest Pain Center.
 The helicopter gives heart attack patients quick access to the hospital's cardiac catheterization labs.
 Research has proven that the faster a heart attack victim gets into a cath lab to have a blocked vessel opened, the better the outcome.